AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2021/04/qrde-discrete/index.md

 {{< imgld poisson-cdf >}}

-Since quantile function has horizontal segments, the CDF is discontinuous at the integers.
+Since the quantile function has horizontal segments, the CDF is discontinuous at the integers.
 For discrete distributions, we typically use the probability mass function (PMF) instead of the PDF.
 Unlike the PDF, the PMF has a discrete argument, so it could be shown in the histogram form.